 Figure 2.
 Bar graph illustrating variation in milk yield (pre-outbreak, infection, and recovery stages).

 Figure 3.
-Pie chart representing distribution of lesion sites in affected animals
+Pie chart representing the distribution of lesion sites in affected animals

 Conflict of interest: Authors have no conflict of interest.

 Data availability declaration: All data included is part of original research on clinical outbreak.